Dobřany: Sights

-The Church of Saint Nicholas is the main landmark of the town square.
-The Gothic church was first documented in 1259.
+The main landmark of the town square is the Church of Saint Nicholas.
+This Gothic church was first documented in 1259.
 After it was damaged several times, it was rebuilt in the Baroque style in 1756–1758.
 The free-standing Baroque bell tower was built in 1694–1700.

 The Church of Saint Vitus was first mentioned in 1260 and stands right across from the Church of Saint Nicholas.
 The current building was built on the site of the old church in 1727–1734.
 It was built in the Baroque style according to the project of Jakub Auguston.
-The premises of the church are used as the town's gallery.
+The premises of the church are used as the town's art gallery.

 The Baroque stone bridge over the Radbuza has a Gothic core and was first documented in the second half of the 16th century.
 Its present form dates from 1879, when the heavily damaged bridge was reconstructed.
 It is a valuable technical monument.